List of alien races in DC Comics: Alstairans

 The Alstairans of Alstair are one of four technologically advanced and constantly at war spacefaring races native to the Antares system.
 The most well known Alstairan is their ruler, the alien plant elemental known as Hyathis.
 Alstairans are plantlike humanoids with leaves instead of hair.

 Anasazi

 The Anasazi in the DC Comics Universe are metahumans who were resettled to planet Starhaven, represented by Dawnstar.

 Andromedans

 The Andromedans of the Andromeda Galaxy are a race of superhumans similar to Kryptonians and Daxamites.
-They have red hair, albino skin and blue eyes.
+They have red hair, pale skin and blue eyes.
 One of the Andromedans named Karb-Brak was exiled to Earth because he developed an allergy to superhuman metabolisms, he took the human identity of construction worker Andrew Meda.
 Superman and Vartox eventually cure Karb-Brak and return him to his homeworld.

 Angtuans

 The Angtuans are inhabitants of the planet Angtu, a world with a thick, noxious atmosphere.
-Angtu was ultimately destroyed in the 30th century by the mutated native Mano.
+Angtu was destroyed by the mutated native Mano.